 The 2017 PROS Plan defines four types of Countywide Urban Parks.
-These park types serve residents, visitors, and workers in a larger urban high-density transit-oriented development area.
+These park types serve a larger urban high-density transit-oriented development area.
 They are programmed with numerous activities to have a regional draw within the County.
 Parking should be located within structures, underground or in nearby public parking lots, or along adjoining streets, rather than on-site.
-Parks may be lighted at night along major circulation routes, event venues and/or at sports courts.
+Parks may be lighted at night along major circulation routes, and/or at event or sports venues.